A Wedding in the Alps

 She even sang “Edelweiss,” much to the delight of the crowd, who joined in.

-Salzburg, Austria was next to hand out with a couple of Val’s siblings and their families, all in for the wedding.
+Salzburg, Austria was next at hand, with a couple of Val’s siblings and their families, all in for the wedding.

 (Side story: Val’s older brother, Peter, was in the Navy Seals when he came to our wedding in 1984, and met and fell in love with Val’s maid of honor, Karla.
 Three months later they eloped to Salzburg, and honeymooned in Kitzbuhel.)

-From there we drove through the alps to Hall in Tirol, a lovely town where we stayed for a night, and then to Alta Badia, a gorgeous area high in the alps, but so high up I could scoop up and hand Val a snowball.
+From there we drove through the alps to Hall in Tirol, a lovely town where we stayed for a night, and then to Alta Badia, a gorgeous area high in the alps - so high up I could scoop up and hand Val a snowball.

 (Side note.
 We had to pack for nine weeks in Europe, including wedding dress clothes, warm enough clothes for the very chilly high-alps, and light clothes for the 90-degree weather of Europe in the summer.
 I don’t advise traveling like this.)

 One final point.
-It is still difficult for me to travel through Germany and Austria, and at each place I visit I can’t help thinking “I wonder if the Jews of this place hid in those mountains I’m seeing, or whether the SS officers lounged around in this estate in Kitzbuhel.”
-Salzburg famously publicly burned Jews in 1492 and expelled the rest, so it did not have a Jewish population again until the 19th century.
+It is still difficult for me to travel through Germany and Austria.
+At each place I visit I can’t help but think, “I wonder if the Jews of this place hid in those mountains I’m seeing”, or “Did the officers of the SS lounge around in this estate in Kitzbuhel.”
+Salzburg famously, publicly burned Jews in 1492, expelling the rest, so it did not have a Jewish population again until the 19th century.
 That lasted less than 100 years, as the Jews of Salzburg were all killed again.
 It is challenging being Jewish and traveling in these countries.

 Now, on to Lake Garda and then Lake Como.
 More later!